habibcomsats/NVFlare/examples/cifar10/README.md

 ### 3.2 Centralized training

 To simulate a centralized training baseline, we run FL with 1 client for 25 local epochs but only for one round.
-It takes circa 6 minutes on an NVIDIA TitanX GPU.
+It takes circa 6 minutes on an [BLINDED] TitanX GPU.
 ```
 ./submit_job.sh cifar10_central 0.0
 ```